rsdoiel/antenna/north_america.md

 ---

 ## Where in the World is Tim Mak?
-Peace talks in Ukraine & Steve Witkoff's ties to Russian Oligarchs
+Peace talks in Ukraine & Steve Witkoff's ties to sanctioned Ukrainian businessman

 date: 2025-04-24, from: The Contrarian